jawj/zapatos-docs/src/index.md

 }
 ```

 As another example, let's say we're assigning one octet of an IP address by using a `SERIAL` column.
-We want these to remain sequential up to 254, and then to start filling in the gaps.
+We want these to remain sequential up to 254, and then to start filling in any gaps created by deleted rows.

+Here's the table:

 ```sql
 CREATE TABLE "users"